tanaypratap/mentorship-karona/README.md

 ## mentors
 [Try to go alphabetical when sending PRs, attach one online link for students/organisers to know more about you]

+### Naman Kheterpal
+JS Enthusiast @Adobe.
+Working Experience with all the JS frameworks and libraries (React, Preact, Angular, Ember, ReactNative, Ionic, Electron......).
+Contributor in PReact and Unistore.
+Run online web dev comunity (connect me likenIn if interested to join).
+Mentor and help upcoming talent to grow in JS world, prepare for interview and make own products.
+Would love to connect with you https://www.linkedin.com/in/namankheterpal/

 ### Aditya Agarwal
 Frontend Dev at HackerRank.
 Mostly work with JavaScript/React/CSS.
 Also does Node.js scripting.
 Past: GSoC with Probot(GitHub).
 More details on https://devadi.netlify.com/